 Social and environmental causes are gaining the attention of people.
 People and businesses are now not only focusing on profits but also on serving social and environmental causes.
 One of the most prevalent methods to serve these purposes is to directly contribute towards these causes, whether in cash or kind.
 However, are these contributions limited within the national borders?

 Obviously No!
 Foreign contributions usually occur when it comes to serving social and environmental causes.
-In India, such foreign contributions are regulated by Foreign Contribution Regulation Act, 2010 (herein referred to as FCRA).
-Let’s understand the FCRA registration process, eligibility, compliances and penalties.
+In India, such foreign contributions are regulated by the Foreign Contribution Regulation Act, of 2010 (herein referred to as FCRA).
+Let’s understand the Foreign Contribution Regulation Act registration process, eligibility, compliances and penalties.

 FCRA explicitly lays down that no person having a definite economic, cultural, educational social or religious programme shall accept foreign contribution without getting registered with the Central Government under FCRA.
 However, if a person is not registered with the Central Government, then the foreign contribution can be obtained subject to prior permission from the Central Government.
 The prior permission shall be valid for the foreign contribution received for the specific purpose and from the specific source from which it was obtained.